Paulracisz/Seconds-and-Minutes-Challenge/README.md

 Each package contains a set of classes, each representing a specific exercise or challenge.
 The classes contain detailed instructions on what you need to do to complete the exercise.
 You can use the provided test cases to check if your solution is correct.

-We highly recommend that you attempt these exercises on your own before referring to the solutions provided in the project.
+I highly recommend that you attempt these exercises on your own before referring to the solutions provided in the project.
 This will help you understand the concepts better and improve your problem-solving skills.

-We hope you find this project useful in your journey to become a proficient Java programmer.
+I hope you find this project useful in your journey to become a proficient Java programmer.
 If you have any questions or feedback, feel free to create an issue or pull request in the repository.
 Happy coding!